elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can override not only methods, but also class fields.
-The main thing to remember is that the parent constructor always uses its own field value, not the overridden one.
-To fix issues with overriding class fields, we can create a method to display the information that is needed in the inheriting class.
+  <div><strong>Interview Response:</strong> We can override not only methods but also class fields.
+The main thing to remember is that the parent constructor always uses its field value, not the overridden one.
+To fix issues with overriding class fields, we can create a method to display the information needed in the inheriting class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />